The Kids Are All Fight: Plot

 Later, Ned finds his Grandma unconscious and the Simpsons children gone, much to Homer and Marge's despair.
 In the city, Bart goes into an alley, where he finds Kearney, Dolph and Jimbo.
 The bullies take his tricycle, but Lisa starts crying and they decide to leave them alone.
-At this moment, Bart realizes Lisa was smart and they make a good team.
-Then, they go to the Retirement Castle, where Grampa takes care of them.
-Homer and Marge tries to find the kids desperately, and they eventually find them, on top of the Springfield Tire Fire.
-Homer tries to bend a tree to save them, but the branch he was holding snapped, catapulting the kids back to the Simpsons' house into the clown bed, which falls apart.
-Bart hears another ice cream truck, but Lisa holds him back.
-Back to the present day, Marge tells that since that day, they all got along, and they were able to have Maggie.
-At the end of the episode, Dr. Hibbert tells Ned his grandmother survived, and Moe calls Homer "Father of the Year."
+At this moment, Bart realizes Lisa is smart and they make a good team.
+They then go to the Retirement Castle, where Grampa takes care of them.
+Homer and Marge try to find the kids desperately and eventually find them on top of the Springfield Tire Fire.
+Homer tries to bend a tree to save them, but the branch he is holding snaps, catapulting the kids back to the Simpsons' house into the clown bed, which falls apart.

+Back in the present day, Marge expresses relief that Bart and Lisa got along since then, and they were able to have Maggie, inadvertently revealing to the kids that she previously used Maggie's bedroom to grow weed.
+Dr. Hibbert tells Ned his grandmother survived, and Moe calls Homer "Father of the Year."

 Production

-A couch gag with The Simpsons climbing up an ice mountain and Maggie turning them into ice is released as a promo image for the episode before appearing on the Season 28 finale, "Dogtown".
-The episode was originally going to use that couch gag, but according to Al Jean's twitter, it is too short, so The Game of Life couch gag from season 25's "Pay Pal" is reused.
+A couch gag with the Simpson family climbing up an ice mountain and Maggie turning them into ice was released as a promotional image for this episode before appearing on the season 28 finale, "Dogtown."
+The episode was originally going to use that couch gag, but according to Al Jean, it was too short, so The Game of Life couch gag from season 25's "Pay Pal" was reused.